-These condensed interim financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") issued by the International Accounting Standards Board ("IASB") and the Interpretations of the International Financial Reporting Interpretations Committee ("IFRIC").
-These condensed interim financial statements are compliant with IAS 34 and do not include all of the information required for full annual financial statements.
+These condensed interim financial statements have been prepared in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board ("IASB") and the Interpretations of the International Financial Reporting Interpretations Committee ("IFRIC").
+These condensed interim financial statements are compliant with IAS 34 and do not include all of the information required as at February 29, 2024 financial statements.